ztec/blog/content/post/tech/auto-light-cam/index.en.md

 To access the API on the bridge itself, this page describes the steps to follow: https://developers.meethue.com/develop/get-started-2/

-There is a procedure to obtain the "username" which serves as a secret code.
+There is a process to obtain the "username" which serves as a secret code.
 To put it briefly, you need to send the following request:
 ```bash
 curl -X POST -d '{"devicetype":"nom_de_votre_script"}'
 ```
 Quickly press the button on the bridge and start again.
-The code is then given, and I write it down, notably in the HUE_USER_NAME variable.
+The code is then returned, and I write it down, notably in the HUE_USER_NAME variable.
 This code must then be inserted in the URL between /api/ and the "resources" path.

 Next, I had to understand how the API works.
 In summary: